seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   resolves, and it lifts by itself on that date rather than by anyone remembering to lift it.
-Both live in the one `ИЗБЕГАТЬ` field: a fifth field in `ИТОГ` would be a second place to forget, and the class is already fully carried by the presence or absence of a date. **A dated prohibition is backed by the `catalyst` item that creates it and needs no `signal` item of its own** — writing one would put the same fact in two places (map inv.
-20).
-An entry-class prohibition is backed by a `signal` item as before.
+Both live in the one `ИЗБЕГАТЬ` field: a fifth field in `ИТОГ` would be a second place to forget, and the class is already fully carried by the presence or absence of a date. **A dated prohibition rests on the catalyst this run read that creates it, and an entry-class prohibition on the refusal this run computed**; neither is stored (§11).
 - **A dated prohibition requires a dated class: the backing item's `dclass` is `primary` or `archive`, or the name is printed bare** (§11). `XXX до ДД.ММ` tells the Boss two things — do not enter, and this lifts on the 23rd — and the second is a published date, which is catalyst content and answers to §6's source rule like any other.
 A date only aggregators carry cannot be published as a catalyst item and may not arrive in `ИТОГ` through the one field that was never asked where its date came from.
-The prohibition itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its `signal` item and is re-argued every run, which is what an unverified date deserves.
+The prohibition itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its entry-class reason and is re-argued every run, which is what an unverified date deserves.
 Measured 02.09: three dated prohibitions rested on aggregator dates with no primary; under `dclass` all three now print bare.
   **`reported` is not a dated class for this field either** (§6): the proceeding is